American Psychological Association

 E.5.b.
 Cultural Sensitivity

-Counselors recognize that culture affects the manner in which clients’ problems are defined.
+Counselors recognize that culture affects the manner in which clients’ problems are defined and experienced.
 Clients’ socioeconomic and cultural experiences are considered when diagnosing mental disorders.
-(See A.2.c.)

 E.5.c.
 Historical and Social Prejudices in the Diagnosis of Pathology

-Counselors recognize historical and social prejudices in the misdiagnosis and pathologizing of certain individuals and groups and the role of mental health professionals in perpetuating these prejudices through diagnosis and treatment.
+Counselors recognize historical and social prejudices in the misdiagnosis and pathologizing of certain individuals and groups and strive to become aware of and address such biases in themselves or others.

 E.8.
 Multicultural Issues/Diversity in Assessment

-Counselors use with caution assessment techniques that were normed on populations other than that of the client.
-Counselors recognize the effects of age, color, culture, disability, ethnic group, gender, race, language preference, religion, spirituality, sexual orientation, and socioeconomic status on test administration and interpretation, and place test results in proper perspective with other relevant factors.
-(See A.2.c., E.5.b.)
+Counselors select and use with caution assessment techniques normed on populations other than that of the client.
+Counselors recognize the effects of age, color, culture, disability, ethnic group, gender, race, language preference, religion, spirituality, sexual orientation, and socioeconomic status on test administration and interpretation, and they place test results in proper perspective with other relevant factors.

 F.11.
 Multicultural/Diversity Competence in Counselor Education and Training Programs